Individual and Season Concert Tickets

 All Concerts are Ages 21+

-The concerts will take place May 17, June 21, July 19, August 16, and September 20.
+The concerts will take place May 17, June 21, July 19, August 16, and September 27.
 All concerts are general admission and standing room only.
-Admission includes the concert, entrance to all aquarium exhibits, and parking.
+Green Flash admission includes concert attendance, parking, and entrance to all aquarium exhibits starting at 5:30 p.m. when doors open.
 Have a question?
 Read the Green Flash Concert FAQs below or email us.

 Please note that aquarium general admission tickets cannot be used for Green Flash Concerts.